raspberrypilearning/networking-lessons/lesson-2/worksheet.md

 ### 2. Set up the server with a button

-Note: you do not need a button, just something to connect the GPIO pin to the ground pin.
-It could be two paper clips or similar.
+Note: you do not need to use an actual button, just something to connect the GPIO pin to the ground pin.
+It could be two paper clips or something similar.
 Again, use header wires that protect the GPIO pins.

 ![](images/server-button-setup.png)